-At Penn Medicine Becker ENT & Allergy in New Jersey, we specialize in providing a full range of hearing instruments and listening devices.
+At Penn Medicine Becker ENT & Allergy, we specialize in providing a full range of hearing instruments and listening devices.
 We will gladly guide you in choosing the right device for your needs and budget while helping you to fully understand your purchasing options.

 Hearing aids are not covered by Medicare and certain health insurance companies, while other insurers do give a hearing aid benefit.
 It is important to check your individual plan to find out if you are covered.